Nuclear Radiation and Health Effects

 After the shelterf was built over the destroyed reactor at Chernobyl, a team of about 15 engineers and scientists was set up to investigate the situation inside it.
 Over several years they repeatedly entered the ruin, accumulating individual doses of up to 15,000 mSv.
 Daily dose was mostly restricted to 50 mSv, though occasionally it was many times this.
 None of the men developed any symptoms of radiation sickness, but they must be considered to have a considerably increased cancer risk.
 INES rating 7.

-The March 2011 accident at Fukushima Daiichi nuclear power plant in Japan released more radioactivity than Three Mile Island, but much less than Chernobyl, probably about 570 PBq (iodine-131 equivalent).
-Current work of UNSCEAR is focused on assessing radiation exposure from the accident, and its preliminary findings at the end of 2012 said that no radiation heath effects arising from it had been observed among the public or the workers.7 Thyroid doses in children were significantly lower than from the Chernobyl accident.
+The March 2011 accident at Fukushima Daiichi nuclear power plant in Japan released about 940 PBq (iodine-131 equivalent) of radioactive material, mostly on days 4 to 6 after the tsunami.
+In May 2013 UNSCEAR reported that "Radiation exposure following the nuclear accident at Fukushima Daiichi did not cause any immediate health effects.
+It is unlikely to be able to attribute any health effects in the future among the general public and the vast majority of workers."
+The only exception are the 146 emergency workers that received radiation doses of over 100 mSv during the crisis.7 Thyroid doses in children were significantly lower than from the Chernobyl accident.
 Some 160,000 people were evacuated as a precautionary measure, and prolonging the evacuation resulted in the deaths of about 1100 of them due to stress, and some due to disruption of medical and social welfare facilities.
+The highest internal radioactivity from ingestion was 12 kBq, some 1000 times less than the level causing adverse health effects at Goiania (see below).

-Certainly the main radiation exposure was to workers on site, and some 167 workers received doses over 100 mSv.
-Of these 135 had received 100 to 150 mSv, 23 150-200 mSv, three more 200-250 mSv, and six had received over 250 mSv - the limit set for emergency workers there, apparently due to inhaling iodine-131 fume early on.
+Certainly the main radiation exposure was to workers on site, and the 146 with doses over 100 mSv will be monitored closely for "potential late radiation-related health effects at an individual level."
+Six of them had received over 250 mSv – the limit set for emergency workers there, apparently due to inhaling iodine-131 fume early on.
 There were around 250 workers on site each day.
 INES rating 7.

-In 1987 at Goiania8 in Brazil, an old radiotherapy source stolen from an abandoned hospital caused four deaths, 20 cases of radiation sickness and significant contamination of many more.
+In 1987 at Goiania8 in Brazil, a discarded radiotherapy source stolen from an abandoned hospital and broken open caused four deaths, 20 cases of radiation sickness and significant contamination of many more.
 The teletherapy source contained 93 grams of caesium-137 (51 TBq) encased in a shielding canister 51 mm diameter and 48 mm long made of lead and steel, with an iridium window.
 Various people came in contact with the source over two weeks as it was relayed to a scrapyard, and some were seriously affected.
 The four deaths (4-5 Sv dose) were family and employees of the scrapyard owner, and 16 others received more than 500 mSv dose.
-Overall 250 people were found to have significant levels of radioactive material in their bodies.
+Overall 249 people were found to have significant levels of radioactive material in their bodies.
+In the 25 years since 1987 there have been zero cancers from radiation among those 249 people affected at Goiania, in spite of the ingestion of up to 100 MBq giving doses as high as 625 mSv/month (8 individuals had higher activity than 100 MBq internally of whom 4 died of Acute Radiation Syndrome but none of cancer).
+Two healthy babies were born, one to a mother among the most highly contaminated.
+However fear of the contamination has been the cause of severe stress and depression.
+In March 2012 Yukiya Amano, the Director General of IAEA, described Goiania as the best illustration of the effect of a terrorist dirty bomb – a few deaths but widespread fear and stress.
 INES rating 5.

 In March 2006 at the Institute for Radioelements (IRE) in Fleurus9 in Belgium a worker at a commercial irradiation facility received a high radiation dose of about 4.6 Sv from cobalt-60, resulting in severe health effects.
 INES rating 5.